-Please note: Eligibility for most financial aid is dependent on cumulative GPA.
+Please note: Eligibility for institutional financial aid is dependent on Resident Cumulative GPA while federal and state financial aid is dependent on Overall Cumulative GPA.
 Failing classes may cause a student to lose eligibility for financial aid.

 PREFERENCE DATES FOR APPLICATIONS